 In accordance with the Articles of Association, the AGM elects annually the Board of Directors, its Chair and, where needed, a vice chair.
-The Board has a minimum of five and a maximum of nine ordinary members.
-The term of the Board ends at the next AGM.
+The Board of Directors has a minimum of five and a maximum of nine ordinary members.
+Their term ends at the next AGM.